 SB 1946 passed on March 24, 2010 in approximately 10 hours (There was no public policy for this legislature); it was signed into law on April 14, 2010.
 It began January 2011.

 Note: Tier II members are subsidizing both Tier I and Tier II benefits.
 In the future, when Tier II members are the significant majority in TRS, the subsidy they pay will cause a reduction in the state's annual contribution.
-Eventually, the state will not owe any annual contribution to TRS because the members will be paying the entire cost.
-Furthermore, these teachers will receive a TRS pension that will be less than Social Security, and school districts will be responsible for making up the difference.
+Eventually, the state will not owe any annual contribution to TRS because the members will be paying the entire cost and school districts will be responsible for making up the difference.
+Furthermore, these teachers will receive a TRS pension that will be less than Social Security; thus, it will be in violation of the Safe Harbor provision of the Social Security Administration, which states that anyone who does not receive Social Security must receive a benefit equal to a Social Security benefit.